+PEQ: Level 2

+Minimum Period: 3 months

 - a.
-Conditions for Xylella fastidiosa on tissue culture (section 2.2.2.5) Guidance for importers: There will be a minimum quarantine period of 6 months in a Level 2 PEQ greenhouse, for tissue cultures from countries not recognised by MPI as free from Xylella fastidiosa. - b.
-Subject to examination at a MPI-registered laboratory at the importers expense, prior to release to the importer
+Conditions for Xylella fastidiosa (section 2.2.1.12) Guidance for importers: The minimum quarantine period will be 6 months for nursery stock sourced from countries not recognised by MPI as free from Xylella fastidiosa

+- b.
+Additional declaration: "Aster yellows phytoplasma is not known to occur in (the country or state where the plants were grown) ".

+B. For Tissue Cultures:

-Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Sandersonia", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+- a.
+Conditions for Xylella fastidiosa on tissue culture (section 2.2.2.5) Guidance for importers: There will be a minimum quarantine period of 6 months in a Level 2 PEQ greenhouse, for tissue cultures from countries not recognised by MPI as free from Xylella fastidiosa - b.
+Additional Declaration: "The cultures have been derived from parent stock tested or inspected and found free of Aster yellows phytoplasma".
+Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Syringa", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+GENERAL CONDITIONS: